 Unprecedented infectious pathogens, Transmissible Spongiform Encephalopathies (TSEs), are a class of progressive, fatal neurogenerative diseases characterised by tiny holes in the brain giving a ‘spongy’ appearance.
 TSEs do not usually have high morbidity or mortality in a number of mammals including humans.

 Despite the low disease and mortality rate, TSEs remain important due to public health concerns, including variant Creutzfeldt-Jakob disease (CJD) identified in 1996 in Great Britain and subsequently other European countries, which may have resulted from humans eating beef from cattle that had the TSE disease bovine spongiform encephalopathy (BSE).
 Trade issues surrounding the movement of animals with TSEs are also important.
-Global commerce today is immense ($15.8 trillion in 20081), swift and increasing in scale, with an inherent risk factor of infectious disease emergence or spread.
+Global commerce today is immense (over $17 trillion in 20171), with an inherent risk factor of infectious disease emergence or spread.
 Populations of food animals have expanded rapidly, partly due to the economic resources and desire to buy animal protein.

-Animal TSE agents that have been reported are scrapie in sheep and goats; chronic wasting disease (CWD) affecting deer, elk, and moose; transmissible mink encephalopathy (TME); bovine spongiform encephalopathy (BSE) in cattle2 and feline spongiform encephalopathy.
+Animal TSE agents that have been reported are scrapie in sheep and goats; chronic wasting disease (CWD) affecting deer, elk, and moose; transmissible mink encephalopathy (TME); bovine spongiform encephalopathy (BSE) in cattle and feline spongiform encephalopathy2.

-When a PrPC molecule is misfolded through a process with another protein, it becomes pathogenic.
+When a PrPC molecule is altered (misfolded) through a process with another protein, it becomes infectious in the absence of nucleic acid.
 A portion of the prion’s α-helical and coil structure is refolded into flattened β-sheet through autolytic conversion, causing extreme changes to the physicochemical properties of the PrP.
-The disease-causing form of the naturally occurring prion protein, termed PrP Scrapie (PrPSc), is different to PrPC only in its tertiary and quaternary structure and has a partial resistance to proteinase K (PK) digestion.
-The PK-resistant core of PrPSc is denoted as protease resistant protein (PrPres).
+The disease-causing form of the naturally occurring prion protein, termed PrP Scrapie (PrPSc), is different to PrPC only in its tertiary and quaternary structure and has a partial resistance to proteinase K (PK, a subtilisin-related serine protease) digestion.
+The PK-resistant core of PrPSc is represented as Protease Resistant Protein (PrPres).

 PrPres varies in molecular size of the residual protein core dependent on the position of proteinase K cleavage sites.
 The micro heterogeneity based on differential occupancy of two N-linked glycosylation sites in PrP may also affect the molecular size.
 Conformational stability may vary in different prion disease types6.

 Classical bovine spongiform encephalopathy (BSE) is a prion disease of domesticated cattle presenting as a slowly progressive neurological disorder.
-It has long been stated to have been first observed on a farm in Kent in April 1985, and to have been identified by the Central Veterinary Laboratory (CVL) in November 1986.
-It was later revealed that unmentioned cases were observed on a farm in West Sussex "before Christmas 1984" and identified by a CVL pathologist as "spongiform encephalopathy" in a report dated 19 September 1985.
-It should be noted that, with a possible incubation period of 5 years, some cattle were “silently” incubating the disease, and entering the food and feed chain, from at least as early as 1980.
+It is believed that classical BSE was first observed on a farm in West Sussex in 1984 and identified by a Central Veterinary Laboratory (CVL) pathologist as "spongiform encephalopathy" in a report dated 19 September 1985.
+It should be noted that, with a possible period of 2-8 years before clinical signs develop, BSE may have been entering the food and feed chain from at least as early as 1970.

 The French variant with its higher molecular weight of PrPres bands compared to C-type BSE led to it being given the high or H-type BSE designation.
 Atypical BSE (either L or H) has since been detected (in cattle 8 years of age and older) in numerous countries, including Japan, Poland, Sweden, the United Kingdom and the United States.
 There are also a further two types of atypical BSE reported in Japan and Belgium that have yet to be classified.
 The original BSE epidemic in the UK is believed to have been caused by the inclusion in animal feed of meat and bone meal produced from animal carcasses fed to cattle, but the recent discovery of atypical types may indicate sporadic occurrence.